From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Overview

-The goal of the hot log is to enable write-hot records to be retrieved and updated promptly, even when many threads are concurrently operating on the log.
-Therefore, the hot log is an instance of \faster's \hlog, which is coupled with the aforementioned hot-log index.
-Note how the hot-log index only needs to index the hot-log records, effectively reducing its memory overhead.
-Although the organization of the hot \hlog remains largely the same (e.g., insertions at the tail of the log, in-place updates for mutable records, RCUs for immutable records), we significantly alter its compaction behavior (as we discuss in Section~\ref{sec:tiered-logs}).
+\bsubsection{Hot Log.} The goal of the hot log is to enable write-hot records to be retrieved and updated promptly, even when many threads are concurrently operating on the log.
+Therefore, the hot log is an instance of \faster's \hlog, which is coupled with the hot-log index.
+The hot-log index, indexes only the hot-log (and read-cache) records, requiring fewer memory resources.
+Although the organization of the hot-\hlog is largely the same (e.g., insertions at the tail of the log, in-place updates or RCU), we significantly alter its compaction behavior (as we discuss in Section~\ref{sec:tiered-logs}).